jdmusiq/ffmpeg-android/README.md

 ffmpeg-android-macosx
 ==============

-Build scripts to create shared libraries of FFMPEG for android apps on MacOS X including platform 21+ 64 bit support.
+Build scripts to create shared libraries of FFMPEG 3.2 for android apps on MacOS X including platform 21+ 64 bit support.
 Additional Audio-decoding-only script included for specific app purposes.

 building
 ========

 Building is straight forward.
- - Place the FFMPEG source code in the folder "src"
  - execute ./build.sh found in the top level directory.

 ./build.sh -? will print out which command line arguments are supported.